techiecuriosity/techiecuriosity.github.io/README.md

-# Dosha Quiz
+# Ayurvedic Dosha Quiz

-A comprehensive Ayurvedic body type (Dosha) quiz application that helps users discover their unique constitution based on ancient Ayurvedic principles.
+A modern, interactive quiz to help you discover your Ayurvedic dosha type.

 ## Features